-Trump wants ‘Made in America’ cars
+Trump Wants ‘Made In America’ Cars

 At a meeting at the White House on Friday, President Donald Trump asked the representatives of the world’s top automakers to start building cars in the U.S. and export it to other countries.
 He said that his administration is working towards reducing gas mileage and pollution requirements enacted during the previous administration.

-Trump also proposed a 20% tariff on imported cars, which would be subject to Obama-era emissions regulations.
+Trump also proposed a 20 percent tariff on imported cars, which would be subject to Obama-era emissions regulations.

-A few months back, President Trump had warned that cars from the European Union could face tariffs if the EU retaliates against U.S. duties on steel and aluminium imports.
+A few months back, President Trump had warned that cars from the European Union could face tariffs if the EU retaliates against U.S. duties on steel and aluminum imports.
 Experts opine it would be difficult to enact extra tariffs on car imports without violating World Trade Organization rules.

-As per the norms of U.S Customs and Border Protection, cars imported to the U.S. are subject to 2.5% tariffs, with trucks subject to 25% tariffs, unless the U.S. has a free-trade agreement with the country exporting the vehicles.
+As per the norms of U.S Customs and Border Protection, cars imported to the U.S. are subject to 2.5 percent tariffs, with trucks subject to 25 percent tariffs, unless the U.S. has a free-trade agreement with the country exporting the vehicles.

 In March, Trump threatened E.U. that if they want to increase their already massive tariffs and barriers on American companies doing business there, the U.S. will start levying taxes on cars being exported from Europe.